kevinknpham/CommCommCorgis/README.md

 A live demo is currently being hosted on [Heroku](https://comm-comm-corgis.herokuapp.com/).

+### To be fixed:

+There is issue with PC resolution scale.
+Works best with 100% and 125%.

+We recommend users to have 16:9 monitor.

 ## Features

 Comm Comm Corgis was created as a proof of concept.
 In this demo, we have the following features: